cchitsiang/awesome-stars/README.md

 - [jerson/react-suite](https://github.com/jerson/react-suite) - Collection of components and modules build on top react-native and react-native-web made with typescript for build apps for Android, IOS and Web with the same code
 - [akveo/react-native-ui-kitten](https://github.com/akveo/react-native-ui-kitten) - :boom: React Native UI Library based on Eva Design System  :new_moon_with_face::sparkles:Dark Mode
 - [akveo/kittenTricks](https://github.com/akveo/kittenTricks) - React Native starter kit with over 40 screens and modern Light and Dark theme for creating stunning cross-platform mobile applications.
-- [thenativeweb/wolkenkit](https://github.com/thenativeweb/wolkenkit) - wolkenkit is an open-source CQRS and event-sourcing framework based on Node.js, and it supports JavaScript and TypeScript.
 - [lingui/js-lingui](https://github.com/lingui/js-lingui) - 🌍 📖 A readable, automated, and optimized (3 kb) internationalization for JavaScript
 - [OfficeDev/generator-office](https://github.com/OfficeDev/generator-office) - Yeoman generator for building Microsoft Office related projects.
 - [compodoc/compodoc](https://github.com/compodoc/compodoc) - :notebook_with_decorative_cover: The missing documentation tool for your Angular, Nest & Stencil application